Putin waves nuclear sword in confrontation with the West | Law-Order

 The threat may have been empty, a mere baring of fangs by the Russian president, but it was noticed.
 It kindled visions of a nightmarish outcome in which Putin's ambitions in Ukraine could lead to a nuclear war through accident or miscalculation.

-"As for military affairs, even after the dissolution of the USSR and losing a considerable part of its capabilities, today's Russia remains one of the most powerful nuclear states,'' Putin said, in his pre-invasion address early Thursday.
+''As for military affairs, even after the dissolution of the U.S. and losing a considerable part of its capabilities, today's Russia remains one of the most powerful nuclear states,'' Putin said, in his pre-invasion address early Thursday.

 For a brief time after the war, the United States had a nuclear monopoly.
 But a few years after, the Soviet Union announced its own nuclear bomb and the two sides of the Cold War engaged in an arms race to build and develop increasingly more powerful weapons over the next few decades.